colin-i/actionswf/readme.txt

 	TextLinesNumber is the number of lines that TextLines has.
 	TextLines is the text like in action[_sprite] call.
 	* NumberA1-NumberAN lines from TextLinesNumber
-	s is ,/|^*@ and NumberBX: example 1F,,F -> 3 actions, first is an action with ACTIONRECORDHEADER of 0x1F Length, second has ActionCode < 0x80, third has Length 0xF
+	... ? the notation is at include/xlog.oh ,there are special chars and numbers, a minimal example: ,1F,,F -> 3 actions, first is an action with ACTIONRECORDHEADER of 0x1F Length, second has ActionCode < 0x80, third has Length 0xF